SimonWoolf/CV/README.md

 # Simon Woolf

-Young [programmer|maths geek|physics geek], just moved into London and doing high-quality freelance full-stack web development.
-Experienced mostly with Ruby-based stacks (sinatra & rails), but very happy to work with any technology that'd be fun to learn!
-Email me at simon@simonwoolf.net to talk about anything :)
+Young [programmer|maths geek|physics geek].
+As of June, full-time developer in [Econsultancy's tech team](https://econsultancy.com/about/tech).
+Experienced mostly with Ruby-based stacks (sinatra & rails), but very happy to work with any technology that'd be fun to learn.
+Email me at simon@simonwoolf.net to talk about anything, though I'm afraid I'm unable to take on freelance work while at Econsultancy.

 A pdf version of this CV (with corresponding LaTeX source) can be downloaded above.